Zinc Cladding Gives Distinction to Renovations at Johns Hopkins University

 ALPOLIC ZCM Offers Appeal And Elegance

-The right choice for JHU’s latest renovation, innovative lightweight ALPOLIC zinc composite will not oil can, offering a superior flatness over plate.
-Further, the natural patina of zinc possesses a healing effect that can hide small scratches from the significant number of expected visitors over the years.
+The right choice for JHU’s latest renovation, innovative lightweight ALPOLIC zinc composite will not oil can.
+The materials offer a superior flatness over plate.
+Further, the natural patina of zinc possesses a healing effect.
+It can hide small scratches from the significant number of expected visitors over the years.
 With easy maintenance, zinc composite materials offer longevity for an appealing and elegant envelope.

 ALPOLIC Zinc Elements series adds a timeless allure to any project.
 Whether traditional quartz or one of our robust colors blended with the natural look of zinc, ZCM will help harmonize your project with its natural surroundings.
 Ready to learn more about zinc and all of our natural metal composite offerings?
 We invite you to schedule a free continuing education course today.